makerdao/community/processes/governance-facilitator-responsibilities.md

 ### Executive Process

-* Co-ordinate executive contents with technical teams.
+* Coordinate executive contents with technical teams.
 * Ensure the contents of each executive are justified by processes or structures ratified by Maker governance.
 * Produce the text (executive copy) that accompanies each executive vote.
 * Publish the executive vote on the official voting portal.